-The Foundation has an Audit, Finance Advisory and Investment Committee that informs and advises the Foundation's Board of Trustees.
+The Foundation has an Audit Committee as well as a Finance and Investment Committee that informs and advises the Foundation's Board of Trustees.
 The members of the Foundation Board are identified in the Foundation's 990-PF annual tax return.